jusjus112/SynergyAPI/README.md

 used for creating things like commands, events, database connections, user handling, threading, dependency management, file providers and more.
 Making your life easier while coding a plugin for either any Spigot fork or any proxy.

+### !!!
+This API is highly in development and features are being added regularly and refactored until there has been a stable version.

 ## Enable the API in your project
 ```java
 // Get the API utilities with this instance and initialize some modules.